iamsquare/complex.js/docusaurus/docs/operations/type-checking.md

 Checks if a complex number is purely imaginary (has zero real part and non-zero imaginary part).

-A complex number is purely imaginary if its real part is exactly zero and its imaginary part is non-zero.
+A complex number is purely imaginary if its real part is approximately zero (within epsilon tolerance) and its imaginary part is not approximately zero.
 Note that zero (0 + 0i) is not considered purely imaginary.

 ```typescript
 isPureImaginary(z: Complex): boolean